The Psychology of Revenge Starts - How Pitchers Recover After Being Hit Hard

 Mental Recovery for Pitchers

 Analyzing revenge start data reveals interesting trends.
 Pitchers who allowed 5 or more runs improve their ERA in the next start approximately 65% of the time.
 While partly explained by statistical regression to the mean, psychological factors cannot be ignored.
-Giants ace Tomoyuki Sugano has recorded multiple shutout victories following heavy-loss starts, earning recognition for exceptional "revenge ability."
+Yomiuri pitcher Tomoyuki Sugano has recorded multiple shutout victories following heavy-loss starts, earning recognition for exceptional "revenge ability."
 Orix's Yoshinobu Yamamoto, after his only 5-run outing in the 2022 season, responded with 8 scoreless innings in his next start.
 MLB research suggests previous start results have no statistically significant impact on next-start performance.
 However, NPB's limited opponent pool means pitchers face the same lineups repeatedly, creating an environment where "pitch-calling adjustments based on previous game analysis" are more effective.

 Data Patterns of Recovery